 And, to my opening question, is it the most stable tripod I’ve ever fixed my camera to in order to shoot?
 Without a shadow of a doubt – this is the most stable tripod I’ve ever used, beating all the systems I’ve tried so far from Really Right Stuff, Manfrotto, and many others.

-Well done Rollei, it took some time – but you’ve convinced me.
+Well done Rollei, well done FotoPro, it took some time – but you’ve finally done a good job.

 This one’s staying in my kit bag, for now at least!